Our Journey to Belum Caves

+Someone rightly said, “The cave you fear to enter holds the treasure you seek”.
+Listening to all those cavemen stories, I would always wonder how it would be to live inside a cave.
+That’s why I visited the Krem Liat Prah in Cherrapunji which is the largest natural cave in India.
 Post the Cherrapunji cave visit, my imagination never wandered anymore about any cave.
-But recently Vidur asked me if I was interested in doing a short trip to Belum caves located in Andhra Pradesh and without any further thought I said YES and a series of questions came back to me.
-How do they look?
+Recently Vidur asked me if I was interested in going to Belum caves without any further thought, I said YES.
+But a series of questions came back to me.
+What do they look like?
 How deep and dark are they?
-How were they formed etc. So the next morning, by 5am we were on the road along with another friend, all excited to see the second largest natural cave in India.
+How were they formed etc?
+So the next morning, at 5 am we were on the road along with another friend, all excited to see the second-largest natural cave in India.

 The caves were originally named after a Sanskrit word called ‘Bilal’ which meant ‘Hole’.
-Apparently thousands or even millions of years ago there was water flowing from inside these caves.
+Apparently, thousands or even millions of years ago there was water flowing from inside these caves.
 These caves are also one of the longest in India covering a distance of approx 3km in length out of which almost 1.5km is traversable by tourists.

 The caves are formed of Black Limestone and there are almost 16 pathways including the entrance.
-Initially, I was very skeptical and scared wondering if the caves would be dark inside because usually I am scared of dark and avoid anything with little or no light.
+Initially, I was very skeptical and scared wondering if the caves would be dark inside because usually I am scared of the dark and avoid anything with little or no light.
 But to my surprise, these caves were completely lit up using artificial lighting …phew!!
 It was such a relief for me I can never explain.

 The caves look beautiful from inside.
-There are long passages, spacious chambers, fresh water galleries and siphons inside.
-The deepest point in the cave is almost 150 feet from entrance level and is known as Pataalaganga.
+There are long passages, spacious chambers, fresh water galleries, and siphons inside.
+The deepest point in the cave is almost 150 feet from entry-level and is known as Pataalaganga.

 Belum caves is definitely a photographer’s galore.
 Our friend was carrying a tripod hence we spend a couple of hours taking some amazing pictures here.
 To visit Belum Caves there is no particular season as such but yes the time definitely matters.
 The earlier you go the cooler you feel because during noon when the sun is harsh and the rocks are super hot, the temperature inside becomes very hot and humid and doesn’t provide for a good experience.